appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Review provided evidence for adherence with the requirements
+1. Review provided evidence for adherence with the requirements.

 *L2*
-1. Verify application for adherence with the requirements as defined in WSTG-ATHZ-04
+1. Perform testing for Insecure Direction Object References as defined in WSTG-ATHZ-04.

 **Verification**

 *L1*
-1. A process shall be in place to mitigate IDOR attacks.
+1. A process shall be in place to mitigate Insecure Direct Object Reference attacks.

 *L2*
-1. Any APIs that accept user facing parameters (or URIs) shall not exhibit signs of IDOR weaknesses.
+1. Any APIs that accept user facing parameters (or URIs) shall not exhibit signs of Insecure Direct Object References.

 ---